JAZZ GALLERY CO-FOUNDER AND EXECUTIVE DIRECTOR

 I had a lawyer named, Joe Taubman, who wrote the book about forming not-for-profits for the arts.
 Furthermore, his brother, whose name I forget, was a regular columnist or reviewer for the New York Times, so Joe had a particular cache.
 He was a very likable man who took me under his wing.

 When our application came back, it was rejected because were a museum because our purpose, as I said to Joe, said that a large part was educational.
 In the State of New York and only in the state of New York the major criterion that determines whether a given institution is a museum has to do with its intention to serve an educational function.
 We had that intention, and then they denied us status as a regular 501 C-3, we had to become something else that reflected us as a museum.

 When the Gallery opened its doors in 1995, our application was pending.
 It was kind of jumping the gun to say that we were a not-for-profit.
-When the application came back, we were given the status as a museum.
+When the application came back, we were given the status of a museum.
 I was upset.
-I wanted to fight it because jazz is a living music, and it has a future.
+I wanted to fight it because jazz is living music, and it has a future.
 It does not have to collapse into a bunch of repertory presentations.
 Young musicians are revitalizing it, so why would I want to have an identity as a museum?

 Joe said, “You can do that, but it will cost you a lot of money, it will take a long time and, in the end, you will lose.
 Go with it and we’ll do a revision that will allow you to be both, a museum, and you will be chartered, and then we’ll modulate that, and you will also become a 501 C-3.